 With massive wicker lamps and sunshine-yellow stools set against white brick walls decorated with surfboards, a skateboard and a retro bike, walking into Venice is like getting an instant shot of vitamin D. The menu offers many healthy snacks as well as cold-pressed juices, smoothies, tacos and some of the best poke bowls in Montréal.
 It's like a Californian surf shop right in the heart of Old Montréal.
-If Florida is more your thing, head to Boho, a bar tucked away on Saint-François-Xavier Street where you can sip a Miami Vice-themed cocktail.
+If Florida is more your thing, head to Boho (closed temporarily), a bar tucked away on Saint-François-Xavier Street where you can sip a Miami Vice-themed cocktail.

 Next stop: Palm Springs.
 Mandy’s in Old Montréal, created by sisters Mandy and Rebecca Wolfe, serves up a range of healthy gourmet salads.
 With walls ornately decorated with scenes of jungle foliage and pink flamingos, and large windows that welcome the sun's early afternoon rays, you’ll definitely feel like you've landed down south.